 Students are encouraged to apply at least one year in advance.
 September 1st - November 30th (one year prior to entry).
 If the student wants to be admitted for Fall 2025, they should apply in the Summer or Fall of 2024.
 Students who interview will be notified of admittance status in February.

 Admission to the Cutting Edge Program is based on several factors.
-We typically receive more applications than we have available spots for interviews.
 Submitting the application materials does not guarantee an interview or admission into the Cutting Edge Program.
 We recommend families begin preparing their materials by September.

 Applications should include the following:

 Cutting Edge students take courses that assist in the transition to college, specifically addressing social aspects of college.
 These courses include:

 Cutting Edge students have access to the same courses as undergraduate students.
 Courses that students are enrolled in are chosen based on individual student goals and input from family and Cutting Edge staff.
 The student's team then develops an Individualized College Plan that specifies a series of courses to meet the needs of their chosen pathway.

 These courses could include, but are not limited to: Art, Communications, Music, English, Math, Science, History, Philosophy, Social Sciences, Foreign Language, and Theater.